Heart of the Warrior

 Heart of the Warrior (El corazón del guerrero) is a 2000 Spanish action-adventure film directed and written by Daniel Monzón, which stars Fernando Ramallo, Joel Joan and Neus Asensi, also featuring Santiago Segura, Adrià Collado, and Javier Aller, among others.

 Plot

-Playing with Don Quixote tropes, the plot follows the story of Ramón, a teen from Madrid obsessed with sword and sorcery fiction.
-Ramón creates an alternative self as the warrior Beldar, who partners with warrior princess Sonya.
+Beldar and Sonja, a pair of thieves, steal a precious stone shaped like a human heart from the eerie crypt of the Order of the Thousand Eyes, a malevolent sect of all-powerful sorcerers.
+As they flee, they realize the gem is cursed and has transferred its spell to them.
+After losing consciousness, Beldar awakens in another world, transformed into the body of a acne-ridden Madrid boy named Ramón Belda.

+Belda is a boy with a vivid imagination, plagued by recurring visions that correspond to the role-playing games he plays every night with his friends.
+He is also a timid and frail boy, but in his imagination, he sees himself battling all kinds of dangers.
+Dangers that, little by little, will become real and connect present-day Madrid with a universe in which Ramón is the Chosen One for a mission of epic dimensions, with heroines, magicians and powerful fighters.

 Production

 It is Monzón's debut film.
 He also wrote it.
 Gerardo Herrero took over production duties.
 A Tornasol Films and Creativos Asociados de Radio y Televisión production, the film had a 500 million peseta budget.
 The score was composed by Roque Baños.
 Filming took 11 weeks.

 Release

 The film was screened in Lanzarote in December 1999 during a film industry meeting with European distributors.
 It was theatrically released in Spain on 21 January 2000.